 Inscription: Pay inscription fee and provide all necessary paperwork.

-Over 80% of our student body receives tuition assistance, and 90% of our families can barely afford an $8 monthly tuition.
+Over 80% of our student body receives tuition assistance, and 90% of our families can barely afford a $7 monthly tuition.
 Tuition assistance is based on a formalized sliding scale with five brackets.
 The sliding scale bracket is determined by the enrollment committee, which is composed of administration staff and members of the board.

 Click the link below to view this years School Calendar.